Welcome to Active CSS!

 Next, create a bunch of higher-level commands to cater for common webpage actions, like "add-class", "remove-class" - commands like that that can directly manipulate the objects on the page - the elements (HTML tags) on the page.

 Let's also integrate some tooling for making single-page applications based only on the front-end state and while we're at it let's try and get a simpler front-end web components solution too.
+We currently use frameworks to handle a lot of this stuff.
+Could an enhanced CSS syntax also handle that?

 Most importantly the whole thing needs to work with native browser functionality so that when improvements are made to the browser everything still works.
 So web components need to work with regular shadow DOMs and we also cannot have a virtual DOM as that bypasses the inbuilt browser functionality.
 The DOM is already stored in memory - let's work with that.